-Dictionary: Students should consider purchasing a good desk dictionary (such as the Oxford) to support their writing and their entire course of studies.
+Dictionary: Students should own a good desk dictionary (such as the Oxford) to support their writing and their entire course of studies.
+The mother of all dictionaries, the full Oxford English Dictionary, is available via the Ambrose Library website and our course Moodle site.